table of contents

-9.2 Individual products can be excluded from the voucher campaign if a corresponding restriction results from the content of the campaign voucher.
+9.3 Individual products may be excluded from the voucher promotion, provided that a corresponding restriction results from the content of the promotion voucher.

-9.3 Promotional vouchers can only be redeemed before completing the ordering process.
+9.4 promotional vouchers can only be redeemed before the order process is completed.
 Subsequent offsetting is not possible.

-9.4 Multiple promotional vouchers can be redeemed with one order.
+9.5 Only one promotional voucher can be redeemed per order.

-9.5 The value of the goods must at least correspond to the amount of the promotional voucher.
+9.6 The value of the goods must be at least equal to the amount of the promotional voucher.
 Any remaining credit will not be refunded by the seller.

-9.6 If the value of the promotional voucher is not sufficient to cover the order, one of the other payment methods offered by the seller can be selected to settle the difference.
+9.7 If the value of the promotional voucher is not sufficient to cover the order, one of the other payment methods offered by the Seller may be chosen to settle the difference.

-9.7 The balance of a promotional voucher is neither paid out in cash nor does it earn interest.
+9.8 The credit balance of a promotional voucher is neither paid out in cash nor does it earn interest.

-9.8 The campaign voucher will not be refunded if the customer returns the goods that were paid for in whole or in part with the campaign voucher within the scope of his statutory right of withdrawal.
+9.9 The promotional voucher shall not be refunded if the customer returns the goods paid for in full or in part with the promotional voucher within the scope of his statutory right of revocation.